Charting the new physics through one-loop effects in the muon magnetic dipole moment: Singularity of the scalar loop integrals

 \section{Singularity of the scalar loop integrals}

-In the perturbation theory, loop integrals always appear in the amplitude of given Feynman diagrams.
-It is important to study the analyticity and singularity of the loop integrals, and Landau equations tell us the locations of the singularities.
+In perturbation quantum field theory, loop integrals always appear in the computation of Feynman diagram amplitudes.
+It is important to study their analyticity structure and singularities.
+Landau equations can provide a systematic way to identify locations of the singularities.
 For the one-loop scalar integral of